ksu-cs-textbooks/intro-python-v2/content/03-strings-input/03-string-operators/_index.md

 ## Concatenate

-Python includes an operator that can be used to concatenate two strings together.
+Python includes an operator that can be used to concatenate, or combine, two strings together, one after another.
 We can use the plus symbol `+` between two strings to concatenate them together into a single string, making it much simpler to build more complex strings and outputs.

 A simple example is shown below: